visgl/react-google-maps/README.md

 > [!IMPORTANT]
-> This project is still in it's alpha phase.
+> This project is still in its alpha phase.
 >
 > When using it be aware that things may not yet work as expected and can
 > break at any point.
 Releases happen often, so when you experience problems,